 The use of rust-resistant coffee cultivars is considered the best method for managing the disease in the long term.
 A cultivar is a plant variety produced by selective breeding.
 However, coffee growers still have little knowledge about the advantages of new cultivars.

 Rust can affect about 10% of susceptible varieties.
 Conversely, the incidence of rust is very low among resistant varieties.
-Consequently, the usual high level of economic loss can be avoided.
+Avoiding the usual high level of economic loss is possible as a consequence.

 The use of biopesticides seems to effectively reduce the damage caused by coffee rust by up to 97%.
 These products include plant extracts, which stimulate a chemical defense reaction in the plants.
 Thus, these products may induce resistance against the disease.
 This makes them a promising alternative in disease management.
 The use of essential oils such as cinnamon, citronella, lemongrass, cloves, tea tree, thyme and eucalyptus has also shown promising results in coffee rust management.